21 questions about the Sea Cadets

 21. This sounds great!
 How do I go about joining the Pimiteoui Division?

 The first step is to attend and observe one of our drills.
 YOU MUST CONTACT US NO LATER THAN THE WEDNESDAY BEFORE THE DRILL YOU WISH TO ATTEND so we can arrange clearance for you with base security.
 If you do come, a parent will need to stay for approximately 45 minutes to an hour for a briefing on the program, our command philosophy, and our expectations of the members of the Pimiteoui Division.
-If after that briefing the prospective cadet is still interested, they can stay to observe and the parent can leave & pick them up later (the prospect should have $5 for lunch with them).
+If after that briefing the prospective cadet is still interested, they can stay to observe.
 If after observing an entire drill the prospect is still interested, they can pick up an enrollment packet to take home and work with their parents on completing the paperwork according to the attached directions.
 Enrollment can then be completed during the next day’s drill, or by other arrangements.
 Further, the Pimiteoui Division reserves the right to deny enrollment to anyone the officers feel does not show the proper motivation and attitude for successful participation in the program.